Darcicat/ACNH-Aesthetic-Rarity-Guide/README.md

 ### Data Source
 ACNH Aesthetic Rarity Guide leverages a public dataset found on Kaggle, [Animal Crossing New Horizon's Catalog](https://www.kaggle.com/datasets/jessicali9530/animal-crossing-new-horizons-nookplaza-dataset).
 The dataset contains 30 CSVs listing various items, villagers, clothing, and other collectibles from the game.

+A Data Dictionary is available in the project root directory.

 ## Capstone Project Features
 **Loading data**
 - Read at least two data files (CSVs).